 styles:listscope enabled.
 If you had to create a new access token, remember to swap it out with the old token in your Mapbox Setup panel.

-After specifying which custom style you want to use, you’ll see the map with the new style when you play the scene.
+After specifying a custom style, the map will render the new style when you play the scene.
 You can further customize your map style in Mapbox Studio.
 Note that there may be some differences in color quality and resolution between Mapbox Studio and Unity: this is expected.

 Using this documentation